learn-co-curriculum/ds-linear-regression-project-axi/README.md

 # 4. Interpret the Simple Linear Regression Model

-Once the model has been fit, the coefficient for the intercept, the independent variable, p-values, and the coefficient confidence intervals should be interpeted.
-We should ask ourselves whether or not the relationship our model is finding seems plausible.
+Now that the model has been fit, you should interpret the model parameters.

+Specifically:
+- What do the coefficients for the intercept and independent variable suggest about the dependent variable?
+- Are the coefficients found to be statistically significant?
+- What are the confidence intervals for the coefficients?
+- Do the relationships found by the model seem plausible?

 *YOUR ANSWER HERE*

 # 5. Evaluate the Simple Linear Regression Model

-Before we can make a final assessment of our model, we need to compare its metrics with the baseline model created in step one, and we need to check the assumptions of linear regression.
+Now that the model parameters have been interpreted, the model must be assessed based on predictive metrics and whether or not the model is meeting the assumptions of linear regression.

 ### Compare the $R^2$ and the Root Mean Squared Error of the simple linear regression model with the baseline model.